Your Repairs Service

 Please return the tenants’ satisfaction questionnaire after your repair has been carried out.
 This will allow us to monitor our contractors and improve their performance if necessary.

-Each returned questionnaire is entered into our free monthly prize draw to win £10 – you've got to be in it to win it!
+Each returned questionnaire is entered into our free monthly prize draw to win £10.00.

 When Are Tenants Charged For Repairs?

 The Association implements a policy on Rechargeable Repairs.
 This policy was deemed necessary in order to recover money owed to the Association by tenants who damage Association property and who are liable for the cost of the damage.
 Tenants who refuse to pay for the damage may have a Court action raised against them in an attempt to recover the money owed.